Smart Contracts

 Delegation

-VoterIdNFT supports delegation: an SBT holder (cold wallet) can authorize a delegate (hot wallet) to act on their behalf.
-The delegate transparently passes all Voter ID checks without holding an SBT.
+VoterIdNFT supports delegation: an SBT holder (cold wallet) can authorize a delegate (hot wallet) to act on their behalf for flows that accept delegated identities, notably content submission and voting.
+Holder-only actions such as frontend registration, profile management, and category submission still require the SBT holder address itself.
 Setup and security guidance now live in the /settings?tab=delegation flow.

 • setDelegate(address) — Authorize a delegate (holder only).